DOWNLOAD THE PIPES APP NOW

 Kenya has many unemployed youth.
 They face multiple vulnerabilities such as poverty, low literacy, lack of employability skills, lack of opportunities in their locations, and near zero social capital from family.
 Overreliance on cattle herding as the primary economic activity has worsened the situation due to prolonged drought.

-Our next step is to introduce community-driven solutions to create jobs for the youth by leveraging the community's land resources for agribusiness.
-Youth will be trained, mentored, and handheld to initiate agribusiness activities, access markets, establish partnerships, and create jobs for their self-employment.
+PIPES International has introduced community-driven solutions to create jobs for the youth by leveraging the community's land resources for agribusiness.
+We have began training youth and women on farming and are mentoring them to initiate agribusiness activities, access markets, establish partnerships, and create jobs for their self-employment.